TechGeek01/blog.flippedbits.io/content/post/2020-07-10-wrangling-dns-pt-04-pihole-vs-pfblockerng.md

 {{< /pullquote >}}

 I hear you! pfBlockerNG is a fairly extensive package, and it does a lot of stuff besides just DNS blocking.
 So what exactly, can it all do?

+## TLD White/blacklisting
+The first thing people think of with TLD blocking is to block all of a given TLD, such as all `.com` domains.
+While you can do that, this TLD blocking has a lot more flexibility.

+**TLD blacklists** can be used to block entire TLDs, like `.xyz`. **TLD whitelisting** can only be used in conjunction with **TLD blacklisting** to allow access to domains that are being blocked by a **TLD blacklist**.

+The dev, BBcan177, explains it like this:

+{{< alert >}}
+When the **TLD** option is enabled, it will automatically determine if a domain and all sub-domains should be blocked.

+If `example.com` is added with TLD, then `example.com` and all are blocked.

+If you add `example.com` to the DNSBL whitelist, then that domain will not be blocked.
+And the same with its sub-domains.
+If there are any other individual sub-domains of `example.com` in your block lists, then only those sub-domains will be blocked.

+When you add `.example.com` (note the leading `.`), that will wildcard whitelist `example.com` and all sub-domains.

+When you add `example.com` to the TLD exclusion with TLD enabled, that would stop `example.com` from being added as a wildcard blocked domain.
+So only the specific domains/sub-domains of `example.com` will be blocked.
+So with TLD Exclusion, you could stop a wildcard block of a domain, and then also add `example.com` to the DNSBL whitelist to allow `example.com` but still block any listed sub-domains that are in the feeds.
+{{< /alert >}}

+That's a lot to take in.
+Basically, TLD white/blacklisting when used in conjunction with specific block rules in the feeds, gives you a ton of control about how certain domains are blocked.
+BBcan177 explains it in a bit more detail on [this Reddit thread](https://www.reddit.com/r/pfBlockerNG/comments/efwzia/what_is_the_difference_between_wildcard_and_tld/fc2zjwm/) and on the [Netgate forums](https://forum.netgate.com/topic/102967/pfblockerng-v2-1-w-tld/11).

 ## IP blocking
 {{< image src="/img/posts/2020/07/wrangling-dns-pt-04-pihole-vs-pfblockerng/pfblockerng-ip.png" >}}